openhab/openhab-addons/bundles/org.openhab.binding.oppo/README.md

 ## Discovery

 Manually initiated Auto-discovery is supported if the player is accessible on the same IP subnet of the openHAB server.
-In the Paper UI Inbox, select Search For Things at the bottom and then choose the Oppo Blu-ray Player Binding to initiate discovery.
+In the Inbox, select Search For Things and then choose the Oppo Blu-ray Player Binding to initiate discovery.

 ## Binding Configuration